As an Amazon Associate, I earn from qualifying purchases.

 1.5 cups milk, 2 eggs, 1 tsp vanilla, 1/3 cup butter

-• Add chopped strawberries and whisk until just combined.
+• Fold in the chopped strawberries and mix until they're just combined.
 Some small pockets of dry ingredients may remain.
 That's ok.

 • Preheat waffle maker according to your machine's instructions.